-They use a carbon-reinforced nylon shell atop steel alloy 304 rails for stiffness and stability.
-Their foam elastomer padding has the right mix of firmness and cushion, keeping you happy in the saddle until the riding is done.
-Their Primo Fiore leather seat cover is the last major win for this bit of essential gear.
-Its smooth, soft surface allowed just enough sliding to accommodate adjustment without sticking or squeaking.
+They SMP Pro features a carbon-reinforced nylon shell atop steel alloy 304 rails for stiffness and stability, and the foam elastomer padding is definitely also on the firmer side to help support the unique shape of the saddle.
+The Primo Fiore leather seat cover is a nice luxurious-feeling bonus, with a smooth, soft surface that allows just enough sliding to accommodate repositioning without sticking or squeaking.
 Keep in mind that only the black version comes in leather.
-Colored versions come in high-performance Lorica Microfiber.
+The colored versions come in high-performance Lorica Microfiber.

-One of the biggest concerns we had just looking at this saddle was that we would end up feeling like we were straddling a small box-frame.
-The concern was allayed after a quick spin and forgotten after a few longer rides.
-Firm foam padding, stiff alloy rails, and a solid carbon-reinforced nylon shell ensure little power is lost in the saddle without sacrificing comfort.
-The leather cover and tapered nose smoothly mitigate thigh-rub and minimize saddle-thigh collision, keeping you in the flow.
+One of the biggest concerns we had when we first looked at this saddle was that we would end up feeling like we were straddling a small box-frame.
+This concern was soon alleviated after the first quick spin and forgotten after a few longer rides.
+Firm foam padding, stiff alloy rails, and a solid carbon-reinforced nylon shell ensure that very little power is lost in the saddle without sacrificing comfort.
+The leather cover and tapered nose smoothly mitigate thigh-rub and minimize saddle-thigh contact, keeping you going with the flow.

-We have no reason to believe that the life of this saddle shouldn't be many seasons, so long as you aren't chewing on the nose or taking a ton of hard spills.
-The premium leather (black) or Lorica (colored) cover will last a long time, particularly given the strong, tucked-away anchoring under the shell.
-The cover is tough nylon with carbon fiber reinforcement, adding considerable strength to the framing.
+We have no reason to believe that the lifespan of this saddle shouldn't be several seasons, as long as you aren't chewing on the nose or taking a ton of hard spills.
+The premium leather (black) or Lorica (colored) covers will last a long time, particularly given the strong, tucked-away anchoring under the shell.
+The shell is tough nylon with carbon fiber reinforcement, adding considerable strength to the framing.
 It sits atop rails made of tubular 304 steel - the most common type of stainless steel, selected for its resistance to corrosion.
-Padding can also wear down over time, but the foamed elastomer, which is essentially rubber, showed no signs of breaking down and generally lasts much longer than lighter, less dense forms of padding.
+Foam padding can certainly wear down over time, but the firm elastomer foam, which is essentially rubber, showed no signs of breaking down during our testing period and generally lasts much longer than lighter, less dense types of foam padding.

-There's no question that a lot of riders will find relief from this saddle, but it offers so much more with its other attributes.
-Its cushy upper pads even the boniest bottom while the strong, stiff nylon 12 shell with carbon reinforcement can support even the heftiest hiney.
-It's as suited to climbing as it is sprinting and will keep you happy cruising or touring.
-The Selle truly earns its spot as the Editors' Choice.
+There's no question that this saddle is targets riders looking for extreme pressure relief, and while it certainly delivers in that area, it also offers so much more with its other high-end attributes.
+Its firmly padded seating platform helps cushion even the boniest bottom, while the strong, stiff nylon 12 shell with carbon reinforcement can support even the heftiest hiney.
+It's just as suited to climbing as it is sprinting and will also keep you happy cruising or touring.
+The Selle SMP Pro truly earns its spot as our Top Pick for Anatomic Relief.